Signed in as:

 In the early nineties, passionate about building community and empowering youth, I founded a sports martial arts club in San Jose, California.
 Our club was named "Freestyle" — reflecting the spirit of independent thought, adaptability, and individual expression.

 I taught my students, especially children, to think critically, question the "why" behind every move, and uncover their unique talents.
 Inspired by Kajukenbo’s living philosophy, we didn't memorize forms; we discovered meaning.
+It was more than self-defense — it was a way to awaken the mind.

-(Awakening the Inner Nature)
+Finding Your Martial Arts Animal: Personalization as Power (Awakening the Inner Nature)

 Kajukenbo, created in Hawai‘i in the late 1940s, stands apart by honoring the individual.
 Instead of forcing everyone into the same mold, it urges practitioners to find their "martial arts animal" — the movement and energy that fits their body, their mind, their spirit.